 The boundaries between home and work life should be maintained, and all staff should be aware of the possibility for indirect discrimination that may apply when viewing the homes of staff (for example where religious icons may be visible).

 Firms should allow staff to use the backgrounds available as part of this technology where staff may not feel comfortable sharing their homes.

-There's been a shift towards greater consideration of employees’ wellbeing as a result of the COVID-19 pandemic and the pressures and stresses this has caused.
+There has been a shift towards greater consideration of employees’ wellbeing as a result of the COVID-19 pandemic and the pressures and stresses this caused.

-When carrying out supervision, it's important to consider that it's harder to know how people are managing without the close contact that you'd experience being in an office together every day.
+When carrying out supervision, it's important to consider that it may be harder to know how people are managing without the close contact that you'd experience being in an office together every day.